 Despite its classic look, the $225,000 trailer has all the conveniences you expect in 2022, including heat and air-conditioning systems, a WiFi modem and plenty of outlets for charging all your smart devices.
 Best of all, though, might be a lithium iron phosphate that gives you the ability to live off the grid for two peaceful weeks.
 If you’re an animal lover, there’s also the Terra Firma, which features a bunch of Fido-friendly features like a built-in food bowl, pet bed and remote temperature control system.

-- A double-sided indoor galley and an outdoor cooking area with electric and propane outlets
+—Thee’s a double-sided indoor galley and an outdoor cooking area with electric and propane outlets.

 There’s spending a few days at a mild-mannered campground, and then there’s really roughing it.
 If your idea of a good time leans towards the latter, the Bruder EXP-6 is probably what you’re looking for.
 The Australian-designed trailer, which starts at $68,000, has a heavy-duty suspension that allows it to tackle just about any terrain, no matter how treacherous.
 The caravan has a rough-and-tumble design that more closely resembles that of a combat vehicle than something you’d take on a weekend jaunt with the family.
 Despite this, the EXP-6 opens up to reveal an elegant and modern interior cabin with a full bathroom, loads of storage space and an adjustable roof that increases sleeping capacity from four to six (possibly more if you have the kids with you).
 Outside the trailer, you’ll find a slide-out kitchen with everything you need to prepare a full meal.
 Roof-mounted solar panels, meanwhile, should provide more than enough juice to keep the climate control system and flat screen TV going.